 Banu has the most amazing spring display of flowering trees in her garden.
-Aside from the magnolia tree, Banu has planted at least five more spring flowering trees in her backyard.
-Over the years these trees have grown huge, over 3 stories tall.
+In addition to the giant magnolia tree, Banu has planted at least five spring flowering trees in her backyard.
+Over the years these trees have grown to over 3 stories tall.
 Spectacular weeping cherry blossom trees, gorgeous flowering plum trees and giant azalea bushes put on a spring show that is a feast for the eyes.

 I have never seen such tall weeping cherry blossom trees like those in Banu’s garden.
 Absolutely stunningly beautiful, and so tall that you have to crane your neck to see to the top.
-The trees are taller than her 2-storey home and in the spring, bloom into a picture perfect postcard, right next to her living room deck.
+The trees are taller than her 2-storey home and in the spring bloom into a picture perfect postcard.
+All right next to her living room deck.

 In the summer these weeping cherry blossom trees drip like green waterfalls.

 Delicate birch trees line Banu’s property providing a natural privacy screen from her neighbor’s driveway.
-These trees were planted as young trees over a fifteen years ago, yet being only 15 years old, these trees tower so tall that they block the neighbor’s home as well.
+These trees were planted as young trees over a fifteen years ago, yet being only 15 years old, these trees tower so tall that they block the neighbor’s home just perfectly.

-Either it’s the weather or the soil – whichever it is, lilies, evergreen bushes, roses, dahlias, daylilies, coleus, everything is 3-4 times bigger than what I am used to seeing back home in California.
+It’s the weather or the soil – or both – lilies, evergreen bushes, roses, dahlias, day lilies, coleus, everything is 3-4 times bigger than what I am used to seeing back home in California.

 Banu loves vegetable gardening, even more I think than flower gardening, which is the opposite of me.
 She has a huge enclosed vegetable garden where she grows enough vegetables for ten families.
 I asked her what in the world is she growing that many vegetables for?
 It’s like a farm, and all that for a family of 2 adults and 2 kids?

-Banu is an avid gardener just like my Mom and me.
-But she is crazier than me when it comes to gardening.
-She enjoys it so much that just like my Mom she will spend hours in her backyard and lose track of time.
-Banu loves growing vegetables just like my Mom did.
+Like my Mom my sister Banu is an avid gardener too.
+Banu enjoys it so much that just like my Mom she will spend hours in her backyard and lose track of time.
+And just like Mom Banu loves growing vegetables too.
 My Mom would grow every vegetable imaginable, even tropical veggies, which are hard to find in Louisiana where she lived, she would grow these from seed.
 Banu is just like my Mom 😀🍅🍆🌶🌽.

 Banu’s veggie plants produce a bounty of vegetables.
 She grows eggplants, pumpkins, squash, cucumbers, tomatoes, green beans, peas, all types of herbs, carrots, arugala, lettuce, and turnips, just to name a few.
 Basically anything you may buy at the farmer’s market, she grows in her veggie patch.

 Banu enjoys growing herbs just as much as her vegetables.
-She grows herbs in elegant pots on her kitchen patio and deck.
-These herbs grow tastefully and delicately because of the humid and shady conditions in her back yard – as compared to my herbs that grow almost wild, looking like they need a bad hair cut every month.
+She grows them in elegant pots on her kitchen patio and deck.
+These herbs grow tastefully and delicately because of the humid and shady conditions in her back yard.

-My sister also enjoys flower gardening.
-She has planted lilies, roses, lavenders, dahlias, coneflower, and so many more plants in all textures and colors, and they all look lush and healthy in her garden, with the most minimal amount of care.
+My sister enjoys flower gardening too.
+She has planted lilies, roses, lavenders, dahlias, coneflower, and so many more plants in all textures and colors, and they’re all growing lush and healthy with the most minimal of care.

-The front of Banu’s home has beautiful Knockout roses and huge daylilies that are as tall as the first floor of her home.
+The front of Banu’s home has beautiful Knockout roses and dayl ilies that are as tall as the first floor of her home.
 I’ve never seen knockout roses this huge anywhere!
-These bushes are 8 feet tall.
+These bushes are 8 feet tall!

-The daylilies here are very tall.
+The daylilies here are big as well.
 Interestingly Banu said she didn’t plant any daylilies in her garden, they just popped up all over her yard.
-They must be native plants to this area, as I found daylilies to be growing in abundance all over Philly, off the freeways, at parks, in every front yard and landscape, they are just growing wild all over this area., and they are just beautiful.
+They must be native plants to this area, as I found daylilies to be growing in abundance all over Philly, off the freeways, at parks, in every front yard and landscape, they are just growing wild all over .

 What I appreciate in Banu’s garden is her ability to layer bushes and plants in various textures, colors, and shapes.
 Variegated plants, beautiful hostas, Russian sage, and evergreen bushes create a lovely natural border in Banu’s garden.

-My sister Banu’s garden in Philadelphia is the perfect reflection of my sister Banu herself – a calm, giving, and beautiful place, an arcadia in Philadelphia, Pennsylvania.
+Banu’s garden in Philadelphia is the perfect reflection of my sister – a calm, giving, and beautiful place, an arcadia in Philadelphia, Pennsylvania.